noahehall/theBookOfNoah/0current/security/websecurity.md

     - 2xx: understood, accepted, and responded to
     - 3xx: redirect
-    - 4xx: client error; user agent genreated an invalid request
+    - 4xx: client error; user agent generated an invalid request
     - 5xx: server error; request was valid, but the server was unable to fullfil the request

   - msg: status msg